top of page

 - Distracted: Lost in own world.
 Numb out to avoid conflict

-- Perfectionism: being ' good' avoids conflict to avoid 'punishment.'
+- Perfectionism: being ' good' avoids conflict and avoids 'punishment.'

 4